flybywiresim/aircraft/docs/a320-simvars.md

 - A32NX_EFIS_{side}_ND_RANGE
     - Enum
-    - Provides the selected navigation display range for the captain side EFIS Value | Meaning
+    - Provides the selected navigation display range for the EFIS Value | Meaning
       --- | ---
       0 | 10